Find out what help we provide

 Study skills sessions will be held to support students and equip them with the skills necessary for success at this level.

-Our dedicated Additional Learning Support team can help and support you throughout your studies, or during your transition to Higher Education.
+Our dedicated Additional Learning Support team can inform and guide you throughout your studies, or during your transition to Higher Education.
 Our professionally trained and experienced team are committed to removing any barriers that prevent you from learning.

-They can support with needs resulting from a range of difficulties including: Autism, mental health and well-being, physical disabilities, learning difficulties, visual impairment, and hearing impairment.
+They can provide information and advice on accessing support for needs resulting from a range of difficulties including: Autism, mental health and well-being, physical disabilities, learning difficulties, visual impairment, and hearing impairment.

-Specialist SPLD tutors are available to deliver to students receiving Disabled Students Allowance for non-medical help at the Hastings campus.
+Specialist SPLD tutors are registered to deliver to students receiving Disabled Students Allowance for non-medical help at the Hastings campus.
 You can find our rates here.

 If you are 19 years old and over you will be able to receive advice from the National Careers Service (NCS).
 Telephone calls are free and the service is open from 8 am – 10 pm seven days a week.
 Face-to-face advice is also available on 0800 100 900.